 In 2019, the Oregon Legislature passed House Bill 2003 which aims to help communities meet the housing needs of Oregonians.
 The law requires Oregon's cities over 10,000 population to study the future housing needs of their residents and to develop strategies that encourage the production of housing their residents need.
 In addition, HB 2003 initiated a prototype Regional Housing Needs Analysis to investigate a program where housing need is estimated and allocated on a regional level.

 House Bill 2003 Overview

 Oregon cities have long been required to study their community's future housing needs when proposing to expand their urban growth boundary.
-House Bill 2003 requires cities over 10,000 people to analyze what housing is needed for current and future residents every six to eight years.
-Cities within Metro are required to update their Housing Needs Analysis every six years; cities outside Metro must update their Housing Needs Analysis every eight years.
+House Bill 2003 requires cities over 10,000 to analyze what housing is needed for current and future residents every six or eight years.
+Cities within the Portland Metro Boundary are required to update their Housing Needs Analysis (HNA) every six years; cities outside the Portland Metro Boundary must update their Housing Needs Analysis every eight years.

-The bill then requires each city to adopt a housing production strategy within a year of completing the housing needs analysis.
-The strategy must list specific actions a city will take – such as revising regulations or providing financial incentives – to promote the development of all identified housing needs.
+The bill also requires each city to adopt a Housing Production Strategy (HPS) within a year of the housing needs analysis deadline.
+The strategy must include a list of actions a city will take – such as revising regulations or providing financial incentives – to promote the development of all identified housing needs.

 Housing Needs Analysis Schedule

 House Bill 2003 directs the Land Conservation and Development Commission (LCDC) to adopt a schedule for cities over 10,000 people to update their Housing Needs Analysis (HNA).
 That schedule was adopted on December 20, 2019 and updated on November 23, 2020.
 The law requires cities within the Portland Metro region to update their HNA every six years.
 Cities outside the Portland Metro must update their HNA every eight years.
 The schedule can be found as an attachment to

 OAR 660-008-0045, or at the following link: